 How many people will be coming under the Programme?

 The UK Government has agreed to take 20,000 refugees over five years, with the Scottish Government agreeing to accept 2,000 over the same period.

 How many refugees will Orkney be taking?

-Why has it taken so long to commit?
+Why did it take so long to commit?

-Unlike other areas, Orkney has not been involved in a refugee resettlement programme before.
-It has taken time to make the arrangements to ensure we were in a position to welcome and properly support the families when they arrived.
+Unlike other areas, Orkney had not been involved in a refugee resettlement programme before.
+It took time to make the arrangements to ensure we were in a position to welcome and properly support the families when they arrived.

 Are there any unaccompanied children?

 No. The children who arrived in Orkney were accompanied by their families.
 We have only committed to resettling families.